General Dental Treatment

 Children should get sealants on their permanent molars as soon as the teeth appear before decay attacks the teeth.
 Dental sealants are recommended for children and teenagers as they are more likely to develop dental cavities.
 Adults who don’t have tooth decay or fillings can also benefit from sealants.

 Sealants do not last forever but do offer great protection from tooth decay.
-Typically they last about 5 years before needing to be replaced.
+Typically they last about five years before needing to be replaced.
 They will last longer and perform better with good oral hygiene and regular dental checkups.

 The Cost: